rohankadekodi/cs360v-s23/presentations.md

 - What are the limitations of the paper's approach?

 ## System presentations
-Presentations on systems (e.g. QEMU, Kubernetes) should address the following questions:
+Presentations on systems (e.g. QEMU, Kubernetes) should include the following content:
 - What problem does the system solve?
 In what contexts is this system used?
 - What is the historical context of the system?
 What systems preceded (and/or succeeded it)?
 - What virtualization technologies and approaches that we have discussed in class does the system use?
 - What are the major limitations/criticisms of the system?
-- If it is feasible given available resources and time, these presentations may include a demo.
+- A demo of the system.

 # Grading